DrBones/phd_thesis_markdown/source/11_chapter_2.md

-Here will be some nice teaser with a picture of our gas or so.

-## Superfluidity in strongly interacting 2D Bose gases.
+# Superfluidity in strongly interacting 2D Bose gases.

 This work focusses on the study of ultra cold strongly correlated 2D gases, their phase coherence properties and the possibility of superfluidity.
 Unfortunately, for the most prominent phase of superfluidity, a Bose Einstein condensate (BEC), higher dimensions are necessary and 2D is the marginal dimension for its existence (xx).
 Hence, it is instructive to consider ultra cold 3D gases first, where the concepts of condensation and superfluidity are much easier understood.
 The line of reasoning will loosely follow the excellent review of Hadzibabic and Dalibard @Dalibard.